Rebecca Slater

 Books I love…

-In terms of fiction, I’m drawn to weird, spooky, feminist and dystopian fiction in the vein of Carmen Maria Machado, Daisy Johnson, Han Kang, Shirley Jackson and Evie Wyld.
+I’m drawn to weird, spooky, feminist and dystopian fiction in the vein of Carmen Maria Machado, Han Kang and Shirley Jackson, alongside gorgeously written and deeply atmospheric works from authors like Claire Keegan, Anne Enright and Donna Tartt.

 In non-fiction, I’m interested in writing that looks at the natural environment in all its glorious and endangered forms; explores ideas of sex and gender; or grapples with complex political subjects and experiences.